 Just a few stops from T-Centralen, it’s relatively easy to reach and is perched on the Red Line.
 Once you get off the train, the rainbow archway is positioned between the two platforms.

 You can’t miss it.

-From T-Centralen, the journey will take you around 10-minutes and it’s well worth it to see the gorgeous art that Åke Pallarp and Enno Hallek created.
+From T-Centralen, the journey will take you around 10 minutes and it’s well worth it to see the gorgeous art that Åke Pallarp and Enno Hallek created.

 3.)
 Solna Centrum Station

-Situated on the Blue Line, Solna Centrum is possibly one of the easiest pieces of artworks to find (well, in my opinion at least).
+Situated on the Blue Line, Solna Centrum is possibly one of the easiest pieces of artwork to find (well, in my opinion at least).
 Originally, the artist designed this space to be solely green and red, but the artists continued to add little new details over periods of time.
 Little houses, trees and even rivers were added.